belarte/git-tutorial/sections/branching.md

 git push
 ```

-The forth listing describes how to merge branches in a clean way.
+The forth listing describes how to perform a three-way merge.

 ```shell
 git switch -c merging-branches start-branching